£12.99 | $22.95

-'Clearly written, well researched, and deeply committed to global social justice, this book foregrounds decades of research on sexuality in Africa and shows, despite much publicised homophobia, the existence of sexual tolerance and calls for the elaboration of erotic justice.' - Dr Robert Morrell, Research Office, University of Cape Town, South Africa
+'Clearly written, well researched and deeply committed to global social justice, this book foregrounds decades of research on sexuality in Africa.
+It shows, despite much publicized homophobia, the existence of sexual tolerance and calls for the elaboration of erotic justice.' - Dr Robert Morrell, Research Office, University of Cape Town, South Africa

 Table of Contents

 About the Author:

 Marc Epprecht is a professor in the Department of Global Development Studies at Queen's University, Canada.
 He has consulted and published extensively on the history of gender and sexuality in Africa, including Hungochani: The History of a Dissident Sexuality in Southern Africa (winner of the 2006 Joel Gregory Prize from the Canadian Association of African Studies) and Heterosexual Africa?
 The History of an Idea from the Age of Exploration to the Age of AIDS (finalist for the 2009 Mel Herskovits prize from the African Studies Association).
 He recently received the Desmond Tutu Award for Outstanding Contributions to the Study of Sexuality in Africa from the International Resource Network-Africa.
 Marc holds his PhD in history from Dalhousie University, and has also taught at the University of Zimbabwe.